mackenzie-norman/PCB-Climber/little-notebook.md

 Checking overlap is hard too.
 Current naive implementation doesn't check on move.
 - Want to make sure new loc is valid => get new loc and make sure its zeroed
 - run overlap checks on all comps - there is a fast way to do this

+Okay I think were ready to implement this for real ish
+## ToDo
+- real genome rep
+- Scoring?
+- Actual algo still (the fun part with a GA is this is pretty easy)